 We hopped back on the bus this time the 245 and travelled 3 stops getting off at the Berlin Dome Church.

 Berlin Cathedral (Berliner Dom), completed in 1905 and is Berlin’s largest Protestant church.
-The church is located on Museum Island, just neat the DDR Museum, the dome is an outstanding example of Prussian high-renaissance baroque architecture.
+The church is located on Museum Island, just near the DDR Museum, the dome is an outstanding example of Prussian high-renaissance baroque architecture and is one of the top Berlin tourist attractions.

-The church is home to the crypt of the Hohenzollern dynasty, who are the former kaisers and the royal family of Germany, ninety sarcophagi and tombs are on display including those of the Prussian Kings.
+The church is home to the crypt of the Hohenzollern dynasty, who are the former Kaisers and the Royal Family of Germany, ninety sarcophagi and tombs are on display including those of the Prussian Kings.
+The Berlin Dome is not to be missed on your vacation in Berlin.

 The Dom’s appearance has changed many times since the Middle Ages.
 First built in 1465 as a parish church on the Spree River, it was only finally completed in 1905 under the last German Kaiser -Wilhelm II.
 But it was damaged during the Second World War, and it took over 50 years to be reopened after restoration in 1993.

-Sealife Berlin follows the popular formula of these aquariums that you will find worldwide.
+Sea life Berlin follows the popular formula of these aquariums that you will find worldwide.
 You will find a range of tropical, fish, rays and small sharks on display.
-If you time your visit right, there are talks and feeding times to be seen.
-The Berlin version is on the small side compared to some of the other Sealife sites we have visited.
+If you time your visit right, there are talks and feeding times to be seen which is great for families on a trip to Berlin.
+The Berlin version is on the small side compared to some other Sealife sites we have visited but is still a great Berlin tourist attraction for kids.

 We finished day 1 off with dinner at Asia Gourmet in Alexanderplatz.
 Asia Gourmet Berlin serves around 30 different Asian dishes in the 6-8 Euro price range.
-We had crispy chicken and noodles, crispy duck with vegetables, Pas Thai and Chicken Curry.
+We had crispy chicken and noodles, crispy duck with vegetables, Pad Thai and Chicken Curry.
 The meals were in good size and value for money.
+They have a small amount of seating inside and some seating outside.
+Take-away is also available.
+This is a great budget option in Berlin for family travel.

 Big Bus Tour Berlin

-We started off day 2 by using the Big Bus tour Berlin.
-We have used the hop on hop off tours in many cities around Europe and find them great ways to get an overview of the City.
+We started off day 2 in Berlin by using the Big Bus tour Berlin.
+We have used the hop on hop off tours in many cities around Europe and find them great ways to get an overview of the City especially for families travelling with children.
 The Big Bus Tour is one of the many hop on hop off bus companies working Berlin.
 Big Bus Berlin has 2 routes that run in the winter months.

-Blueline takes you into the old east berlin, you will pass Soviet Designer Boulevards and parts of the Berlin Wall that are leftover.
+Blueline takes you into the old East Berlin, you will pass Soviet Designer Boulevards and parts of the Berlin Wall that are leftover.
 Back at Alexanderplatz, we change buses and head off on the Red route.
-I do have to say the bus trips are at the whim of the Berlin traffic at times; it will be very slow as you move through the streets.
+I do have to say the bus trips are at the whim of the Berlin traffic at times; it will be very slow as you move through the streets of Berlin.
+These types of sightseeing tours are great for smaller kids as it cuts down the inner city walking

 The museum had numerous photography displays depicting what it was like in Berlin living under the Gestapo and Hitlers storm troopers.